alexscott64/woulder/docs/river-crossing-calculation.md

 # River Crossing Safety Calculation

-This document explains how Woulder determines river crossing safety levels for climbing approach trails.
+This document explains how woulder determines river crossing safety levels for climbing approach trails.

 ## Overview

-Many climbing areas in the Pacific Northwest require crossing rivers or creeks on approach trails.
-Woulder provides real-time safety assessments based on current streamflow data from the USGS (United States Geological Survey) Water Data system.
+Many climbing areas in the Pacific Northwest require crossing rivers or creeks on approach trails. woulder provides real-time safety assessments based on current streamflow data from the USGS (United States Geological Survey) Water Data system.

 ### Safety Levels

-Woulder categorizes river crossings into three levels:
+woulder categorizes river crossings into three levels:

 - **Safe**: Flow is at or below the safe crossing threshold
 - **Caution**: Flow exceeds safe threshold but is below the dangerous threshold